SaifurRR/AND-OR-XOR-Perceptron/README.md

 ![ALT TEXT](https://github.com/SaifurRR/AND-OR-XOR-Perceptron/blob/main/OR_Perceptron_decision_boundary.png)

 ### Conclusion:

-XOR can't be represented with a 'Linear Classifier' as the 4 possible outputs for 2 inputs can't be separated with a single straight line.
+XOR can't be represented with a 'Linear Classifier' as the 4 possible outputs for 2 inputs can't be separated with a single straight line